Telestai-Project/telestai/doc/build-ubuntu.md

 `src/qt/telestai-qt`

-ravend and telestai-cli are in `src/`
+telestaid and telestai-cli are in `src/`

 __Optional:__